pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

     * Animation
         * transform-origin => property is used to set the point around which a CSS transformation is applied.
 For example, when performing a rotate, the transform-origin determines around which point the element is rotated.
-        * @keyframes -> The @keyframes at-rule is used to define the flow of a CSS animation.
+        * @keyframes => The @keyframes at-rule is used to define the flow of a CSS animation.
 Within the @keyframes rule, you can create selectors for specific points in the animation sequence, such as 0% or 25%, or use from and to to define the start and end of the sequence.
+        * animation-name => The animation-name property is used to link a @keyframes rule to a CSS selector.
+The value of this property should match the name of the @keyframes rule.
+        * animation-duration => The animation-duration property is used to set how long the animation should sequence to complete.
+The time should be specified in either seconds (s) or milliseconds (ms).